JuliaDatabases/LibPQ.jl/README.md

 This package may not:

-* install libpq or PostgreSQL
 * test on multiple install configurations
 * aim to support any particular versions of libpq or PostgreSQL
 * support conversion from some Oid to some type
 * provide easy access to every possible connection method
-* be as memory-efficient as possible (memory-safety will be prioritized)
+* be as memory-efficient as possible

 While I may never get to any of these, I welcome tested, documented contributions!

 ## Requirements

 To use this package you must have `libpq` installed somewhere accessible from Julia such that you can run `dlopen(:libpq)`.
-Here are instructions for several package managers:
+`Pkg.build("LibPQ")` should handle this, but in case it doesn't, here are instructions for several package managers:

 ### macOS (Homebrew)